 The entire monitoring exercise is helping police to take timely action on the complaints.
 During April 2016 till the first week of August 2016, some 2124 complaints have been landed in all the police stations of the district including the two DPO offices.
 Out of them, 1310 have undergone a legal action, and 556 disregarded on account of being fake or lack of follow-ups from the complainant.

 On the other hand, street monitoring has brought very encouraging results on the health of policing.
-Haroon gives tremendous importance to fingerprint verification system which is helping in identifying the threats roaming the streets.
+Haroon gives tremendous importance to the fingerprint verification system which is helping in identifying the threats roaming the streets.
 With the help of a small scanning device, which his team uses on the roads to match the fingerprints of any suspects with the police database of criminals, he was able to capture a wanted terrorist just two months ago which also earned him applauds from the top policeman of the province.
 The central database possesses the record of 150,000 proclaimed offenders.
 The number is increasing as the digital data of more criminals is being added every day.

 Haroon is very receptive and doesn’t reject anyone out of hand.
 He listens to the suggestions coming from his subordinates.
-This is the reason his subordinates not only love him but also give him enough room to experiment few extra things.
+This is the reason his subordinates not only love him but also give him enough room to experiment a few extra things.

 He acknowledges the fact that education standard within the department is extremely inadequate, and hence the technological advancements sometimes do not bring the perceived results.
 Due to very reason, Haroon ruled out the English version of “Tenant Record Software” and introduced an Urdu version with few more enhancements for detailed reporting.